department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/trouble-making-payments.md

 ### How can I avoid foreclosure?

-There are 6 general ways to help you avoid a foreclosure:
+There are 6 general ways you can try to avoid a foreclosure:

 1. **Repayment plan:** If you’ve missed a few payments, this plan lets you go back to making your regular payments, with an added amount each month to cover the ones you’ve missed.